tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: migrate item list to descript_dict
 			- DONE: migrate room list to descript_dict
 			- DONE: migrate wear list to descript_dict
-		- TBD: Other dictionaries to consolidate?
+		- DONE: check for other dictionaries to consolidate?
+			- DECISION: for now, keep interp() dicts local
 	- TBD: [DOC] error messages are hard to update - so I want them to be as generic as possible!
 	- TBD: [DOC] tooling plan / central dict